THOMAS W. SWETNAM REGENTS PROFESSOR OF DENDROCHRONOLOGY, EMERITUS

 Peter Brown, Rocky Mountain Tree-Ring Research

-Erica Bigio, University of Arizona
+Erica Bigio, University of Nevada

 Don Falk, University of Arizona